mongodb-developer/GenAI-Showcase/apps/minimal-ts-agent/README.md

 npx ts-node scripts/ingest.ts
 ```

-This embeds 14 brand book sections with Voyage AI, inserts them into the `brand_demo.brand_book` collection, and automatically creates the Atlas Vector Search index.
+This embeds 14 brand book sections with Voyage AI, inserts them into the `brand_demo.brand_book` collection, and automatically creates the MongoDB Vector Search index.
 The index may take a minute to become ready after creation.

 ### 4. Run the app